Syncleus/aparapi-examples/doc/FrequentlyAskedQuestions.md

 The above code fragment will print either ‘GPU’ if the kernel executed on the GPU or JTP if Aparapi executed the Kernel in a Java Thread Pool.

-Alternatively, setting the property –Dcom.syncleus.aparapi.enableShowExecutionModes=true when you start your JVM will cause Aparapi to automatically report the execution mode of all kernels to stdout.
+Alternatively, setting the property –Dcom.aparapi.enableShowExecutionModes=true when you start your JVM will cause Aparapi to automatically report the execution mode of all kernels to stdout.

 ##Why does Aparapi need me to compile my code with -g?